lmendo/MATL/README.md

 # MATL
-A programming language based on MATLB and suitable for code golfing
+A programming language based on MATLAB and suitable for code golfing